Author Guidelines

 The guidelines to the authors who wish to submit their works to IABCR have been explained henceforth.
 These guidelines should be followed when submitting any work.
 There are various benefits of submitting the work to IABCR as they provide a fair peer review process and language revision services.
 In addition to these services, it also ensures enhanced visibility and article abstraction by online indexing services.

 International Archives of Biomedical and Clinical Research (IABCR) insists on ethical practices in both human and animal experiments and will not consider any paper which is ethically unacceptable.
+Research involving human participants, human material, or human data, must have been performed in accordance with the Declaration of Helsinki.
 A statement on ethics committee permission and ethical practices must be included in all research articles under the 'Materials and Methods' section.
 Evidence of approval by a local Ethics Committee must be supplied by the authors on demand.
 When reporting studies involving human participants, authors are expected to mention the approval of (regional/national/institutional or independent) Ethics Committee or Review Board, and obtaining informed consent from adult research participants.
 The confidentiality of subjects must be ensured by desisting from mentioning participant names, initials or hospital numbers, especially in illustrative materials.
 Reports of randomized clinical trials should present information on all major study elements, including the protocol, assignment of interventions (methods of randomization, concealment of allocation to treatment groups), and the method of masking (blinding), based on the CONSORT Statement (http://www.consort-statement.org).
+Research studies involving animals must have been performed in accordance with the Guide for the Care and Use of Laboratory Animals and comply with the ARRIVE guidelines.

 For details, visit the Link at https://iabcr.org/index.php/iabcr/publicationEthics